angeloashmore/react-shopify-hooks/README.md

     Update the checkout attributes

   - **`customerAssociate(customerAccessToken?)`**<br />
     Associate the checkout to a customer.
-If no customer access token is provided, the global access token is used.
+If no customer access token is provided, the global customer access token is used.

   - **`customerDisassociate()`**<br/>
     Disssociate the checkout from any customer